jpreecedev/developerhandbook/src/pages/writing-unit-tests-with-nunit-and-moq/index.md

 A great definition of Mocking from [Wikipedia](http://en.wikipedia.org/wiki/Mock_object 'Mock Object');

-> In object-oriented programming, mock objects are simulated objects that mimic the behavior of real objects in controlled ways.
-A programmer typically creates a mock object to test the behavior of some other object, in much the same way that a car designer uses a crash test dummy to simulate the dynamic behavior of a human in vehicle impacts.
+> In object-oriented programming, mock objects are simulated objects that mimic the behaviour of real objects in controlled ways.
+A programmer typically creates a mock object to test the behaviour of some other object, in much the same way that a car designer uses a crash test dummy to simulate the dynamic behaviour of a human in vehicle impacts.

 Moq provides us with an easy way of creating mock objects;